Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: The test problem

 \subsection{Notations}

-The conditional probability (density) of observing an experimental output $x$ at given parameter $y$ is denoted by $P(x|y)$ for the discrete case and by $p(x|y)$ for the continuous case, except for the Bayesian prior distributions, which are denoted by $\pi(x)$.
-Both $P$ and $p$ denote probabilities (densities for $p$) of observing corresponding values, but not functions of a fixed form.
-We remain the same notations even when we consider them as functions of $y$ and call ``likelihoods'' (\S 8.22 in Ref. \cite{Kendall_1} and Ref. \cite{WhyNotBayesian}).
+The conditional probability (density) of obtaining an experimental result $x$ at given parameter $y$ is denoted by $P(x|y)$ for the discrete case and by $p(x|y)$ for the continuous case\footnote{The probability density is frequently denoted by $f(x|y)$ or $f(x; y)$ in the literature, but $p(x|y)$ is also used, see \cite{Heinrich_04,Grishin_1988,KassWasserman} and \S 2.3.5 of \cite{James}.}, except for the Bayesian prior distributions, which are denoted by $\pi(x)$.
+All $P$, $p$, and $\pi$ denote probabilities (densities for $p$ and $\pi$) of observing corresponding values, but not functions with a fixed form.
+We retain the same notations even when we consider them as functions of $y$ and call them``likelihoods'' (\S 8.22 of Ref. \cite{Kendall_1} and Ref. \cite{WhyNotBayesian}).